-- License Mobility with Server Farms rights apply to eligible licensed product versions available as of September 2008 and after. - ► These rights do not apply to software licenses for the Windows Server operating system, CALs, User Subscription Licenses (USLs), Device Subscription Licenses (DSLs), Add-on Subscription Licenses (Add-on SLs), or MLs. - ▶ These rights apply only to licenses acquired under a Microsoft Volume Licensing program. - Windows Server 2012 R2, RDS 2012 and Active Directory RMS 2012 External Connectors and all SQL Server 2014 Editions are eligible for License Mobility within Server Farms.
-However, unlike Microsoft products that were historically eligible for License Mobility within Server Farms, these products require that you have active Microsoft Software Assurance to be eligible.
+- License Mobility within Server Farms rights apply to eligible licensed product versions available as of September 2008 and after. - These rights do not apply to software licenses for the Windows Server operating system, CALs, User Subscription Licenses (USLs), Device Subscription Licenses (DSLs), Add-on Subscription Licenses (Add-on SLs), or MLs. - These rights apply only to licenses acquired under a Microsoft Volume Licensing program. - External Connectors for Windows Server 2012 R2, RDS 2012 and Active Directory RMS 2012 and all SQL Server 2016 Editions are eligible for License Mobility within Server Farms.
+These products require that you have active Microsoft Software Assurance to be eligible.

-For Eligible Products Licensed Under the Per Core Licensing Model
+For Eligible Products Licensed under the Per Core Licensing Model

 Effectively you can use License Mobility within Server Farms to reassign licenses between servers in a server farm as often as you require.
-Every time you reassign licenses, you should ensure that the originating and destination servers are correctly licensed as per the PUR for any SQL Server instances that you are running.
+Every time you reassign licenses, you should ensure that the originating and destination servers are correctly licensed as per the Product Terms for any SQL Server instances that you are running.

-For Eligible Products Licensed Under the Management Servers, Online Services, Server/CAL, and Specialty Server Licensing Models
+For Eligible Products Licensed under the Server/CAL, Core, Processor/CAL and Specialty Server Licensing Models

-For eligible products licensed under the Management Servers, Online Services, Server/CAL, and Specialty Server licensing models, you can run instances of the server software on any of the servers in your server farm, as long as the total number of running instances at any time does not exceed the total number of licenses assigned to the server farm.
+For eligible products licensed under the Server/CAL, Core, Processor/CAL and Specialty Server licensing models, you can run instances of the server software on any of the servers in your server farm, as long as the total number of running instances at any time does not exceed the total number of licenses assigned to the server farm.
 Since the 90-day reassignment rule is waived within a server farm, you can reassign a software license to any server in your server farm as frequently as you need to.
-As long as you have one software license for each instance of the server software that is running at any one time, you can move your running instances freely across the server farm
+As long as you have one software license for each instance of the server software that is running at any one time, you can move your running instances freely across the server farm.

-For example, assume you run three instances of Microsoft SharePoint Server 2010 server software in three separate virtual OSEs simultaneously.
-You only need three SharePoint Server 2010 software licenses, and then you can run those three running instances anywhere in your server farm.
+For example, assume you run three instances of Microsoft SharePoint Server 2013 server software in three separate virtual OSEs simultaneously.
+You only need three SharePoint Server 2013 software licenses, and then you can run those three running instances anywhere in your server farm.